soundio/sequence-json/README.md

 The property `id` is a string, and in any array of sequences it must be unique.
 The property `name` is an arbitrary string.
 The property `events` is an array of event objects.

-A sequence may also optionally have the properties `sequences` and `interpretation`.
+A sequence may also optionally have the property `sequences`.

 ```json
 {